TroutTrout

 SECURE Grant & Access Gate FAQ

 The SECURE grant is administered by the New York Environmental Facilities Corporation.
 It provides up to $50,000 for cybersecurity assessments and up to $100,000 for cybersecurity upgrades for water and wastewater systems across New York State.
-The application deadline is May 15, 2026.
+The 2026 application cycle closed on May 15.
+Future grant cycles are expected.

 No. The Access Gate is agentless.
 It protects devices at the network layer without installing anything on endpoints.
 This is critical for legacy OT equipment that cannot run modern security agents.

 Access Gate aligns with the EPA Water Sector Cybersecurity Guidance, CISA Critical Infrastructure guidelines, and the EFC 12-Step Cybersecurity Checklist.
-It also maps to NIST SP 800-82 and IEC 62443 for industrial environments.
+It maps to NIST CSF 2.0 (Govern, Identify, Protect, Detect, Respond, Recover) and to NIST SP 800-82 and IEC 62443 for industrial environments.